Student Support Services

 Click below for PREVENTION RESOURCES & Suicide Prevention Awareness

 Today more than ever there is a huge focus on social emotional development.
 According to a featured article in Promoting a Positive School Climate, "Social and emotional development builds the "soft skills" that are important for success in school and beyond."
 When youth are encouraged to build and practice things like learning to express feelings/emotions, develop relationships and communicate with others, it is key to helping them find positive solutions to problems, and making healthy safe choices.
-It is a foundation for wellness and being in a healthy environment.
+It is a foundation for wellness, adulthood and being in a healthy environment.

 In the prevention of youth substance use I rely on the definition of wellness provided by Substance Abuse and Mental Health Services Administration (SAMHSA) to guide my work.